logo elektroda

 Hello,

-i uploaded a new version Evo 3.19.32 to my GitHub Dzikakun Link
+i uploaded new version Evo 3.19.32 to my GitHub Dzikakun Link

-I have also uploaded a "merged" file that can be uploaded with the standard ESP flash tool by uploading the BIN from address 0x0000
+I have also added a "merged" file to the build directory this time, this can be uploaded using the standard ESP flash tool by uploading the BIN from address 0x0000

 What's new ?